-One of the ways we do this is through the group ESDM program.
-Children who have been in Individual ESDM sessions may move to the group ESDM sessions.
+One of the ways we do this is through the Group ESDM program.
+Children who attend Individual ESDM sessions may move to the group sessions.
 These are small groups of up to 4 children.
-We aim to match children in their developmental abilities so that skills can be generalised to peers, and social communication can thrive.
+We match children in their developmental abilities so that skills can be generalised to peers, and social communication can thrive.

 OneOnOne Children’s Therapy offers an intensive ESDM program.
 The program runs for 3 hours per day and is available for 5 days a week.
 This is a group program with a heavy emphasis on participating in all aspects of the group activities and developing skills with peers.
 Even though the program is delivered in a group model, each child has an individual program and the goal is to support each child to achieve their goals.
 We recommend that children attend a minimum of 2 days in the intensive ESDM program.
 The research that supports this group ESDM program was completed in Australia at La Trobe University.
 If you are interested in the intensive program, please contact the clinic as spaces are limited.

 Each family has a Key Worker, who is their main contact regarding their child’s individual ESDM program.
 Our Key Workers are experienced allied health professionals who are certified in the ESDM.